MiHoCode/dotnet-message-broker/README.md

-# dotnet-message-broker
+# Message Boker Server + Client (.NET Core)
-A simple message broker application (.NET Core)
+A simple but secure message broker application using encryption.

 ## Using the server application
 1. Build the application for your target platfrom i.e. linux64 (standalone!)